gamma-opt/EnergySystemModeling.jl/docs/src/datageneration.md

 ### Generate datasets and CSV files
 ```@example create_data_sets
 create_data_sets(inputdata, sspscenario_input, sspyear_input, era_year_input, Dataset, folder, subfolder, instance, T, t)
 ```

-Uses GlobalEnergyGIS to generate renewable energy input data.
-It then reads the generated data, converts it and generates different CSV files with data used by the model.
+Uses GlobalEnergyGIS to generate renewable energy input data based on the sspscenario, sspyear and base year defined by the user.
+It then reads the generated data, converts it and generates different CSV files with data that can be used by EnergySystemModeling.jl.